blankaex/blog/_posts/2023-04-10-effay-shoes.md

 When it comes to high tops, Converse and Vans are the two big names.
 They're almost exactly the same shoe in terms of what they offer, so I'd encourage just going by preference.

-If you do opt for either shoe, make sure you pick up the Chuck Taylor 70s (not the All Stars) or the Vans pro model (not the lifestyle model), unless you want a $5 shoe that'll fall apart after half a dozen wears.
+If you do opt for either shoe, make sure you pick up the Chuck Taylor 70s (not the All Stars) or the Vans pro model (not the lifestyle model), unless you want a dollar store shoe that'll fall apart at the seams after half a dozen wears.

 {% capture images %}
     {{ site.url }}/assets/res/2023-04-10-effay-shoes/blazer.jpg